wp-plugins/sb-rss-feed-plus/README.txt

 Very simple implementation of advertisement to each RSS feed post item.
 Ad is a simple clickable image (stretched to 90% of width - maximum of 700px).
 There is no click monitoring, so you should use something like bit.ly to track clicks.

+= Support =
+Please, if you need support or help, visit: https://bitbucket.org/ladasoukup/sb-rss-feed-plus/issues

 = Translatable =
 All text can be translated using standart language files, text domain is: "SB_RSS_feed_plus".